-If you don't have the means to build your own Versailles, you can create Baroque opulence with a few well-chosen pieces and the right decorative objects.
+If you don't have the means to build your own Palace of Versailles, you can create Baroque opulence with a few well-chosen pieces and the right decorative objects.
 Materials should be luxurious: silk, damask, velvet, tapestry.
 Colors should be strong and placed in bold, regal combinations like purple and ochre, indigo and gold.
 Baroque decorative arts are intricate and rich: large Chinese floral motifs, carved and painted geometric designs, wood inlaid with gold, ebony, or mother of pearl.

-Ceiling medallions, cornices and moldings.
+Baroque Ceiling medallions, cornices and moldings.
 Capitals, crowns and cartouches.
 Ournauthentic Period and Historic architectural ornamentation are all crafted in genuine plaster.
 For commercial and residential environments.
 Repairs and restoration.

 Using color at home or in the office - for paintings, furniture or any artistic challenge - takes a good eye, a little know how, and a creative imagination.
 Create custom color schemes and color effects in your home or office.
 Learn how to use the best base color, create a glaze, mixing colors, and more.

 Turn ordinary objects into heirlooms!
 Creating the 'Classic Antique' glaze finish for objects, furniture, walls and more.
 This detailed step-by-step tutorial shows how to mix the right colors to create the perfect antiquing solution for any object, furniture, picture frame and more.

 A central design element in the Baroque architectural style is ornamental plaster features on walls and ceilings.
 Columns and capitals are richly ornamental, while walls are paneled with intricate moldings, featuring carved scrolls and fronds.
 Also mixed in, you'll find decorative elements from nature, including animals, birds and fruitd sand vegetables.